WHAT CAN YOU DIE FOR?

 However, when it eventually dawned upon Esther that she was divinely and strategically placed in the palace for the deliverance of her people and to preserve a posterity for them, the fear of death lost her grip on her soul, and she was willing to sacrifice her life, if need be, for the deliverance of her people and thus fulfill her God-given purpose in life.

 15 Then Esther told them to reply to Mordecai:

-With these words on Esther’s lips: “If I perish, I perish”, she arose and dared death by entering into the inner court to see the king when she was not invited, contrary to the Babylonian law.
+With these words on Esther’s lips: “If I perish, I perish,” she arose and dared death by entering the inner court to see the king when she was not invited, contrary to the Babylonian law.

-But rather than finding death, Esther found favour and life in the sight of the king.
+But rather than finding death, Esther found favor and life in the sight of the king.
 “And the king said to her, “What do you wish, Queen Esther?
 What is your request?
-It shall be given to you-up to half the kingdom!”
+It shall be given to you up to half the kingdom!”
 (Esther 5:2-3 NKJV).
 Hallelujah!

 Like Esther, the early disciples of Christ were known as “men who have risked their lives for the name of our Lord Jesus Christ.”
 (Acts 15:26).